Machine Unlearning under Overparameterization: Experiments

 \subsection{Representation Collapse}

-We use a subset of MNIST where the retain set contains the images with digit 0 colored green and the images with digit 1 colored red.
-We then construct the forget set by randomly sampling 10\% of the 0 and 1 digits and coloring them oppositely to the retain set coloring, so the forget set 0's are colored red and the forget set 1's are colored green.
-We train the initial model over 250 epochs with a learning rate of $10^{-3}$ and the AdamW optimizer.
-For MNIST, we use the same convolutional neural network architecture as in the Multi-Class Label Erasure experiment, except with a single prediction head, and we use a batch size of 3000.
-For CIFAR-10, we similarly use a modified ResNet-18 architecture along with a batch size of 2048.
-We also train ground truth unlearned models using the same settings, except we only train for 100 epochs instead of 250.
+We again use the CIFAR-10 dataset with a modified ResNet-18 architecture, assigning each of the 10 image classes a unique color.
+The retain set $\Data_r$ consists of images colored according to their assigned class color, while the forget set $\Data_f$ contains randomly colored images.
+The ground-truth unlearned model predicts class labels based solely on color, as color perfectly determines the label and is easier to learn than image content.
+In contrast, models trained on the full dataset $\Data = \Data_r \sqcup \Data_f$ must rely on content features, since color is no longer fully predictive of the label.
+Thus, for unlearning evaluation, we label heldout test images by color and assess unlearning via color-label accuracy, testing if the unlearning methods can collapse the original model into just a color classifier.

-The ground truth unlearned model predicts from color alone, as color perfectly determines the label in $\Data_r$ and is easier to learn than digit shape.
-In contrast, models trained on the full dataset $\Data = \Data_r \sqcup \Data_f$ must rely on shape, since color is no longer predictive.
-For evaluation, we relabel training images by color and assess unlearning via color-label accuracy, testing if the unlearning methods can collapse the original model into just a color classifier.
+To construct $\Data_f$, we randomly select 1\% of the training images per class and assign each a random color chosen from the remaining nine class colors.
+For the initial model, we first warm-start by training for 20 epochs on gray images (a color not used in the class assignments) to encourage learning general image structure.
+We then train for 50 epochs on the combined retain and forget sets, up-weighting the loss contribution of off-colored samples to promote fast color-invariant learning.
+We used the SGD optimizer with an initial learning rate of $3 \times 10^{-2}$, weight decay of $5 \times 10^{-4}$, momentum of $0.9$, a batch size of 256, and a multiplicative learning rate decay of $0.1$ every 20 epochs.
+The ground-truth unlearned model is trained for 50 epochs on the retain set using the same optimizer settings.
+All training was performed on a cluster of NVIDIA H200 GPUs.